Tableau Classes Virginia

 Data Analysis

-Tableau offers a variety of options for working in data analytics that include descriptive, diagnostics, predictive, and prescriptive approaches for working with collected information.
-Descriptive analytics explores historical data by finding patterns that clarify the current status for a particular business.
-Diagnostic analytics examines data patterns and connections within the numbers for helping Data Analysts understand how and why a circumstance exists for an organization and how problems might get solved.
-Predictive analytics anticipate where data may be leading a company that includes calculating risk assessment, weather forecasting, and sports analytics.
+Tableau offers a variety of options for working in data analytics that include descriptive, diagnostic, predictive, and prescriptive approaches for working with collected information.
+Descriptive analytics explores historical data by finding patterns that clarify the current status of a particular business.
+Diagnostic analytics examines data patterns and connections within the numbers to help Data Analysts understand how and why a circumstance exists for an organization and how problems might be solved.
+Predictive analytics anticipate where data may be leading a company that including calculating risk assessment, weather forecasting, and sports analytics.
 Finally, prescriptive analytics recommends solutions to problems within an organization by suggesting likely remedies through a variety of options.

 Data Visualization

 Tableau can be used for data visualization.
-Many organizations use the visual analytics tool for illustrating data to help audiences more easily comprehend difficult information.
-Tableau’s drag-and-drop interface allows Data Analysts to convert raw data into coherent information that companies can use for running their organizations more efficiently.
-Tableau offers a variety of options with data visualization that include creating line charts, heat maps, scatter plots, histogram, and pie charts.
-Being able to visualize data using graphics, calculations, and statistics can help non-technical users with grasping complicated information for gaining a better understanding of trends and patterns contained within the numbers related to business performance.
+Many organizations use the visual analytics tool to illustrate data to help audiences more easily comprehend difficult information.
+Tableau’s drag-and-drop interface allows Data Analysts to convert raw data into coherent information that companies can use to run their organizations more efficiently.
+Tableau offers a variety of options with data visualization that include creating line charts, heat maps, scatter plots, histograms, and pie charts.
+Being able to visualize data using graphics, calculations, and statistics can help non-technical users grasp complicated information to gain a better understanding of trends and patterns contained within the numbers related to business performance.

 Business Intelligence